chelsea-rowell/LiberiaExtraCredit/index.md

 ### Two types of probability density plots: Kernel density estimation (KDE) and stacked histogram
 Kernel density plots smooth the data with a Gaussian kernel in order to produce a single continuous density estimate, and easily allowing the user to see where data is most concentrated.
-The stacked histogram emphasizes the part-whole relationships of the variables, which are vital to consider from a sociological perspective.
+The stacked histogram emphasizes the part-whole relationships of the variables, which are vital to consider when analyzing data from a sociological perspective.

 These plots provides an interesting view of the relationship between gender and education in Liberia.
 ![edu_gender_density_plot](https://user-images.githubusercontent.com/58756714/99140329-f4990a00-260e-11eb-827d-b5c3f019ad22.png)